RSE-Sheffield/RSE-Sheffield.github.io/_posts/2020-03-24-configuring-cuda-and-opengl-courses-in-the-cloud.md

 6) Optionally the Remote Desktop Plugin has a host installer which improves integration and adds a desktop shortcut.
 This can be [downloaded](https://dl.google.com/edgedl/chrome-remote-desktop/chromeremotedesktophost.msi) and saved to your instance storage (e.g. in ```c:\ChromeRemoteAssistance```).
 To ensure this is installed for each user open Regedit and navigate to ```Create a string key in registry at: HKEY_LOCAL_MACHINE\Software\Microsoft\Windows\CurrentVersion\RunOnce```.
 Create a new String Value and call it ```Chrome Remote Assistance```.
 Set the value data to the location of the ```chromeremotedesktophost.msi``` file.
 7) Optionally change the UAC control settings to Never Notify if you don't want the user to be prompted about the install when they log on.
 This of course will have security implications so only do this if you are certain it is not an issue.
 For my course machines are destroyed after each session so it doesn't matter if users trash the instances.

 By following the above, new users on the instance will be able to create a support request from ```https://remotedesktop.google.com/support/``` By clicking the ```Generate Code``` button.
-This can then be shared with lab demonstrators so that they can share control of the machine which discussing via Google meet.
+This can then be shared with lab demonstrators so that they can share control of the machine while discussing via Google meet.

 ## Problem 2: Configuring Custom AWS Images